A prescription for projectors to compute helicity amplitudes in D dimensions: A few examples

 The polarization projectors constructed in section~\ref{SEC:Prescription} are independent of the loop order of virtual amplitudes, regardless of possible evanescent Lorentz structures that may be generated in D dimensions.
-To illustrate its usage without being overwhelmed by irrelevant complications, we consider two prototype examples of a NLO QCD virtual amplitude, the 1-loop QCD corrections to $gg \rightarrow gg$ and to $e^+ e^- \rightarrow Q \bar{Q}$, in order to show that RS-independent finite remainders are indeed obtained as was discussed in the preceding sections.
+To illustrate its usage without being overwhelmed by irrelevant complications, we consider two prototype examples, virtual 2-loop corrections to $gg \rightarrow gg$ in massless QCD and $e^+ e^- \rightarrow Q \bar{Q}$ at order $\alpha_s$, in order to show that the finite remainders obtained are indeed RS-independent as discussed in the preceding sections.
 We will comment along the way points worthy of attention.

-Because singular amplitudes are RS-dependent, it is only meaningful for our purpose to compare properly defined finite remainders between computations done using different regularization schemes.
-As discussed in section~\ref{SEC:unitarity:FRIR}, the IR-subtracted real-radiation contribution at NLO is obviously RS-independent.
-Thus we just need to show how the same finite remainders of the virtual corrections are obtained in computations using our hybrid prescription and in CDR.~\\

-We consider the scattering process among 4 massless gluons:
+We consider the scattering process among 4 gluons in massless QCD: